phlillip/PlantIO/journal/_posts/2018-11-02-fmp-marketing-and-dissemination-plan.markdown

 [//]: # (Finally, your plan needs to identify the timeline for execution, including next steps, the critical path for decisions, key milestones, and plans for reviewing and fine-tuning the GTM plan.
 This last point should not be overlooked, as good GTM plans are not static, but evolve with the project.
 As your plans progress, you can add details to increase the plan’s accuracy.)

+#### Phases 1-2: MVP creation & Initial Alpha Test
 We are currently developing the minimum viable product (MVP); whilst I design and develop the PlantIO application, Ashley is sourcing the components required to build the initial system to for scenario testing, whilst Brett is conducting detailed research into plant growth to create the first of our recipes.

-We expect the MVP to be ready in 3 months time, for our very first internal alpha testing which itself will run for a 3 month period.
-Following this, we will commit a further 6 months to product development and finalise the physical design and initial consumer model.
-We will then repeat our 3 month alpha test, and follow it up with a second 3 month period of improvements.
-This will then lead into the 3 month public beta test which, if successful, will allow for an initial product launch during the Autumn of 2020 in 21 months time.

-> It is important for us to remain agile as a company, and we will be using the length of harvests (around 21-30 days) to line up our sprints.

-The PlantIO System is at an extremely early stage of development, and requires considerable time dedication to product development.
-The physical components must undergo safety checks along with long-term testing, and the complete financial side of the product is yet to be calculated.
-Should the system be deemed to expensive for phase 1, we may have to begin our product in phase 2.

-There is also the question of maintenance; as with any machine with moving parts, users will need to perform basic periodic checks on their systems.
-This maintenance procedure will be designed into the system, perhaps using sensors to check that the user has inspected the required components and cleaned where necessary.

-#### Phase 1: MVP creation
-We are currently developing the minimum viable product; whilst I design and develop the PlantIO application, Ashley is sourcing the components required to build the initial system to for scenario testing, whilst Brett is conducting detailed research into plant growth to create the first of our recipes.
 We expect the MVP to be ready in 3 months time, for our very first internal alpha testing which itself will run for a 3 month period.

 | Key Deliverables |
 --- |